its-philipp/afga_adaptive_finance_governance_agent/README.md

 **Key Technologies:**
 - LangGraph for agent state management
-- A2A/MCP for inter-agent communication
+- A2A Protocol for inter-agent communication
 - SQLite for local memory persistence (upgradeable to Databricks)
 - FastAPI as API Gateway
 - Streamlit for UI with agent workflow visualization